 Teriyaki Chicken (Stovetop Method)

 For the Chicken:

-In a saucepan, combine all sauce ingredients.
+- In a saucepan, combine all sauce ingredients.
 Use a hand whisk to stir thoroughly, ensuring there is no trace of undissolved cornstarch left.
 Turn heat to medium and cook, stirring, until sauce bubbles and thickens.
-Sauce will continue to thicken as it cools.
+Taste and add more sugar, if desired.
+Sauce will continue to thicken as it sits.
 Set aside.

-In a large pan, heat oil on medium high until very hot.
+- In a large pan, heat oil on medium high until very hot.
 Add chicken and arrange in an even layer in pan.
 Let cook undisturbed for 2 minutes, or until bottom of chicken pieces are browned.
 Stir and cook just until chicken is no longer pink in center, about 2 more minutes.
+Remove from heat.

 - Spoon desired amount of sauce over chicken and stir to coat.
 Garnish with scallions and sesame seeds, if desired.
 Serve with remaining sauce.

 Did you make this?